-- What would God do to his people?
-For the unrepentant, it will be days and days of God's wrath and our weeping and mourning. - What warning is there in verses 11-12 for God's people today?
-The warning is for the loss of God's presence, loss of hearing, reading, and learning God's word.
+- What would God do to his people? - What warning is there in verses 11-12 for God's people today?

 8"surely the eyes of the Sovereign Lord are on the sinful kingdom.
 I will destroy it from the face of the earth-yet I will not totally destroy the house of Jacob," declares the Lord.
 9"For I will give the command, and I will shake the house of Israel among all the nations as grain is shaken in a sieve, and not a pebble will reach the ground.
 10All the sinners among my people will die by the sword, all those who say, 'Disaster will not overtake or meet us."